What is Headless SEO and How Does it Affect SEO?

 5 stars Google

 According to John Mueller, Google’s Senior Search Analyst, Google is unconcerned about the CMS you choose.
-Mueller indicated in a 2022 YouTube video that Google does not hunt for specific CMS signs to include in its algorithm.
+Mueller indicated in a 2022 YouTube video that Google does not specifically search for CMS signs to include in its algorithm.

 In theory, this approach may also be applied to headless CMS, implying that it will have no direct impact on your SEO efforts, both positive and negative.
 Headless CMS is simply another tool for creating web content.